Stefano Tessaro

 I work on cryptography, computer security, and theoretical computer science.
 A common theme of my research are theoretical problems motivated by practical applications of cryptography.
 I am also broadly interested in the design of privacy-preserving systems and cryptographic protocols, and in the foundations of cryptography.

-I co-lead the cryptography group at UW, together with Huijia (Rachel) Lin.
+I co-lead the cryptography group at UW, along with Andrea Coladangelo and Huijia Lin.
 I am also a member of the theory group.

 My publications are available.
 See also my DBLP entry.
 You can also check out my (often outdated) CV.